 Form 1040 is the base tax form that all filers must use when they file federal income taxes.
-There were multiple versions of the 1040 in the past but they were consolidated into one version for the 2018 tax year.
-Those are the taxes you need to file by April 15, 2019.
+There were multiple versions of the 1040 in the past but they were consolidated into one version starting in the 2018 tax year.
 Depending on your tax situation, you may also need to attach other forms or schedules to your 1040.
 This allows you to do things like claim specific deductions or to report certain types of income.
 Read on for a closer look at the 1040 and what you need to do in order to use it.

 Why the 1040?

 For your 2019 taxes, which you file in early 2020, you will need to use the Form 1040 to report your income.
 There is only version of the 1040 this year and all tax filers must use it.
 (Previously, filers with simple tax situations could use the 1040EZ or 1040A.
 These forms are no longer in use because of the new tax plan that Trump and Republicans passed in late 2017.)
 The only exception is that nonresident aliens use 1040NR.

 There are two pages of the 1040.
 The first page asks for your basic personal details.
 This includes your name, address, Social Security number (SSN) and filing status.
 If you’re filing jointly, you also need to add the name and SSN of your spouse.